Mold Testing Conflict Of Interest

 Just the thought of the word gives many homeowners chills.
-No family man or business owner wants to have to deal with the possibility of a mold problem in their home or office.
+No family man or business owner wants to have to deal with the possibility of a mold problem in their home or office, let alone the dangers associated with mold.
 Mold is stinky, ugly, and it is an absolute pain to remediate.
 Unfortunately, the pungent side effects of mold stretch beyond it’s unsightliness.

 For example, steamy kitchens and bathrooms tend to be highly susceptible to mold problems when proper ventilation has not been installed in the space.
 Wherever the moisture may be coming from, mold problems should definitely not be ignored.

 Unchecked mold is known to do what it does best – spread!
 It grows in moist spots in the walls and insulation of a structure.
 Mold damages the material that it lives on, slowly eating away at it.
 If left unresolved, what starts as a small mold problem could easily develop into something much more severe (not to mention much harder on the budget).
 In time, mold that goes un-remediated has the potential to cause serious structural damage to your residential or commercial property.

 Certain types of mold also release foul odors, rot wood, and attract insects.
 Not only do these factors affect the value of your home, it also compromises the safety of your family.

 Danger 2 - Mold is a Threat to the Health of Your Family

 Mold has potential to be the silent, unseen source of many illnesses.
 In fact, it is no secret that prolonged exposure to dangerous mold is linked with a score of health problems.